hendrawd/StickyGridHeaders/README.md

+# This project was abandoned by it's author, so i decide to continue this project on my own to fix some problems and implement features that i want.

 # StickyGridHeaders
 ## Replacement project at [SuperSLiM](https://github.com/TonicArtos/SuperSLiM)
 **This repository is abandoned and will no longer see any development or support.**